 If you're having a formal wedding, make sure your siblings' attire is just as dressy as your wedding party's.
 That means brothers should be in tuxedos (even if the dress code is black-tie optional) and sisters in floor-length gowns.
 Chances are your moms will be wearing dresses that generally match your color scheme, but it's up to you whether you'd like to extend this to your sisters, as well.
 (But just imagine how beautiful that color-coordinated photo will look!)

 For something a little more casual, think about putting any brothers in suits that coordinate with the groomsmen.
 That might mean gray suits if the groomsmen are wearing charcoal, or sports coats in a similar shade blue if the groomsmen are in navy.
-To really tie it all together, consider gifting them ties that match or coordinate with your groomsmen's to set them apart from the rest of your guests.
+To really tie it all together, consider giving your brothers ties that match or coordinate with your groomsmen's to set them apart from the rest of your guests.

 If the wedding is more casual, or you aren't having a wedding party at all, again, make sure your siblings are really representative of your dress code.
 For example, your brothers would look just right in collarless linen shirts at a casual beach wedding, while a sun hat and wedge sandals would help your sisters underscore the beachy, casual vibe.

 Mind the Details

 For any siblings who are participating in the ceremony as ushers or readers, details that will illustrate that they're a big part of the celebration are a great idea, whether it's matching ties, boutonnieres, or dresses in a similar hue to those worn by the bridesmaids.

 Overall, when helping your siblings who aren't in the wedding party figure out what to wear, consistency is key.
 Choose colors and styles that coordinate with the wedding party and your overall theme and color scheme to help your siblings look and feel like essential participants in your wedding celebration.